handsontable/handsontable/docs/next/guides/building-and-testing/plugins.md

   // You need to register your plugin in order to use it within Handsontable. registerPlugin(CustomPlugin);
   ```
-- You can also use the alternative alias.
+- You can also use the custom alias.
+Put a string in the first argument.
+The registerer will use that string as an alias instead of the `PLUGIN_KEY` getter from `CustomPlugin`.
   ```js
   registerPlugin('CustomAlias', CustomPlugin);
   ```